shaksi/usdt-gasfree-sdk/README.md

-# GasFree PHP Client with Local Signing Server
+# USDT GasFree on Tron - PHP Client with Local Signing Server

 This project provides a standalone PHP client to perform TRC-20 gasless transfers via the GasFree API: https://open.gasfree.io.
 It includes: